april-org/april-ann/CHANGELIST.md

 ### C/C++

+- Added TAR support in C/C++, allowing to use streams as the standard I/O objects in APRIL-ANN.
 - Added `basics` namespace which stores almost all C/C++ code in `basics` packages.
 - Simplified read/write of matrices using the new `StreamInterface` objects.